On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Introduction

+This material will then constitute a more solid foundation for the biological predictions to be presented in Section~\ref{sec-span-vars}, with specifically substantial extensions regarding the predictions about variabilities with respect to Galilean transformations and temporal scaling in Section~\ref{sec-variabil-temp}, and the formulation of overall neuroscientific questions in Section~\ref{sec-outlines-neurophys}.

+For this purpose we will also include main cores of the theory for direction-selective visual receptive fields from the unpublished arXiv paper (Lindeberg \citeyear{Lin25-arXiv-dirsel}), however, without reproducing any figures from that paper.
+In addition, we provide an alternative model for handling variabilities with respect to uniform spatial scaling transformations and temporal scaling transformations in Section~\ref{sec-span-vars}, by only representing the finest spatial and temporal scales in the sensorium, as enabled by a formal theory for cascade smoothing properties, and as developed in the recent companion paper in hybrid Lie semi-group and cascade theory for visual receptive fields in (Lindeberg \citeyear{Lin26-JMIV}).} as enabled by the generalized mathematical theory presented in Lindeberg (\citeyear{Lin25-JMIV,Lin26-JMIV}) and the complementary analysis of the directional selectivity properties of the idealized models of the spatio-temporal receptive fields of simple cells recently performed in Lindeberg (\citeyear{Lin25-arXiv-dirsel}).

-Compared to the previous publications on this topic, we will also describe a set of significant extensions \footnote{The explicit statements in Sections~\ref{sec-joint-cov-props-spat-spattemo-rfs-comp-transf}, \ref{sec-expl-ex-cov-props-rfs} and~\ref{sec-span-vars} go significantly further compared to the related results in the previous publications.} relative to the previously presented theoretical results, as enabled by describing the overall theory in a unified manner relative to the previous more specialized technical contributions.
-Specifically, we will use results from this theory to address the topic of variabilities of simple cells in the primary visual cortex, based on a hypothesis that the shapes of the spatial or spatio-temporal receptive fields ought to span the degrees of the geometric image transformations that are involved in the image formation process.
+We will additionally describe a set of significant extensions \footnote{The explicit statements in Sections~\ref{sec-joint-cov-props-spat-spattemo-rfs-comp-transf}, \ref{sec-expl-ex-cov-props-rfs} and~\ref{sec-span-vars} go significantly further compared to the related results in the previous publications.
+The outlines to further research outlined in the beginning of Section~\ref{sec-outlines-neurophys} are specifically also new.} relative to the previously presented theoretical results, as enabled by describing the overall theory in a unified manner relative to the previous more specialized technical contributions.
+Specifically, we will use results from this theory to address the topic of variabilities of simple cells \footnote{According to the taxonomy of neurons in the primary visual cortex by Hubel and Wiesel (\citeyear{HubWie59-Phys,HubWie62-Phys,HubWie68-JPhys,HubWie05-book}), a visual neuron is said to be simple if: (i)~it has distinct excitatory and inhibitory subregions, (ii)~it obeys roughly linear summation properties and (iii) the excitatory and inhibitory regions balance each other in diffuse lighting.} in the primary visual cortex, based on a hypothesis that the shapes of the spatial or spatio-temporal receptive fields ought to span the degrees of the geometric image transformations that are involved in the image formation process, as well as provide further depth to the alternative working hypothesis that a vision system could choose to only implement the lowest levels of spatial and temporal scales in the sensorium corresponding to the simple cells.
+This will be done by making use of cascade smoothing properties over spatial and temporal scales, as enabled by the recently developed hybrid Lie semi-group theory over the filter shape parameters in the multi-parameter generalized Gaussian derivative model for visual receptive fields, presented in Lindeberg (\citeyear{Lin26-JMIV}).